 A significant amount of development effort has been invested to ensure that even the most complex numbering schemes can be supported in PageSeeder.
 In many cases, this is achievable with less effort than using Microsoft Word or similar applications and produces superior results.
 However, the issue of numbering can span the entire document lifecycle, which makes it hard to cover in a single article.

 With no predetermined semantics, a label can be used for any purpose.
 The most fundamental difference for PageSeeder is whether the label is attached to an object, or part of the content.
-Native objects that support labels include document, fragment, comment, task, version or xref.
+Native objects that support labels include document, fragment, comment, task, workflow, version or xref.

 One of PageSeeder’s main design strengths is how quick and straightforward it can be to import, edit and publish complex XML documents.
 The reason for this is PageSeeder’s object model (see document) and how it is used to represent XML data in an easily editable, generic form.